v-mholloway/edge-developer.es-ES/microsoft-edge/devtools-guide-chromium/storage/indexeddb.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
 # <a name="view-and-change-indexeddb-data-with-microsoft-edge-devtools"></a>Ver y cambiar datos IndexedDB con Microsoft Edge DevTools

-En esta guía se muestra cómo usar [Microsoft Edge DevTools][MicrosoftEdgeDevTools] para ver y cambiar [los datos de IndexedDB.][MDNIndexedDBAPI]  Se supone que está familiarizado con DevTools.
+En esta guía se muestra cómo usar [Microsoft Edge DevTools para][MicrosoftEdgeDevTools] ver y cambiar [los datos de IndexedDB.][MDNIndexedDBAPI]  Se supone que está familiarizado con DevTools.
 También supone que está familiarizado con IndexedDB.
 Si no es así, vaya [a Using IndexedDB][MDNUsingIndexedDB].

 ## <a name="view-indexeddb-data"></a>Ver datos indexadosDB